grassator/iamdee/README.md

 [travis-image]: https://travis-ci.org/grassator/iamdee.svg?branch=master

-Small AMD loader designed for inlining into the page – just ~1.1Kb (~640 bytes gzipped).
+Small AMD loader designed for inlining into the page – just ~2kb (~1kb gzipped).
 It has original `require.js`-compatible API and should be a stand-in replacement if you don't require advanced features like plugins, paths or shims.

 ## Usage